 Are outdoor TVs waterproof, or just water-resistant?

 This depends entirely upon the TV collection.
-The Weatherized TVs Elite Series is totally waterproof inside and out, meaning those units can operate even after getting rained on.
+The Seura Full Sun series are totally waterproof inside and out, meaning those units can operate even after getting rained on.
 All other models we carry are water-resistant (and some are even internally waterproof) but still function just fine under cover as intended.

 How long do outdoor TVs last?

 As with almost everything we sell, we can’t give you an exact time frame or number of years to expect.
 Longevity comes down to several factors like maintenance and environment that are out of the manufacturer’s control.
 What we can tell you, though, is that outdoor TVs will last much, much longer than an ordinary TV would in your backyard.
 Outdoor TVs are built specifically to handle the rigors of being outside, whereas regular TVs simply can’t handle the elements.

 Do I need special speakers for an outdoor TV?